fbpx

 Peter Moccia

-Peter Moccia grew up in Haverhill and studied chemistry at the University of Connecticut.
-Pete Moccia is a science teacher at Brooks School and lives on campus with his family.
-Pete oversees the aquatics programs during the summer.
-He has a vast knowledge of swimming pools and lifeguarding, having been working in pools since he was 16 years old.
-Pete is lifeguard certified as well as a Certified Pool Operator (CPO).
-Pete works closely with the facilities team to ensure the pools operate safely.
-Pete loves seeing how the campus transforms in the summer into a vibrant camp community.
+Peter Moccia, originally from Haverhill, studied chemistry at the University of Connecticut and has been a science teacher at Brooks School for seven years.
+He lives on campus with his family and oversees the aquatics programs during the summer.
+With extensive experience in swimming pools and lifeguarding, Peter has been involved in pool operations since he was 16.
+He is lifeguard certified and a Certified Pool Operator (CPO), working closely with the facilities team to ensure pool safety.
+Peter loves seeing the campus transform into a vibrant camp community and has been part of the camp staff for three summers.

 Juli Morse

-Juli Morse has spent ten years in the field of healthcare administration.
-After graduating from Providence College in 2011, she spent ten years working in healthcare administration.
-Juli returned to school to pursue a degree in Nursing and currently works as a medical-surgical RN at a local community hospital and Brooks School.
-During camp, Juli creates a welcoming environment focused on wellness and safety.
-In her free time, Juli loves to explore the outdoors with her husband, their two kids, and their golden retriever.
-She especially loves to swim, play tennis and go camping!
+Juli directs all aspects of the health center’s operation in accordance with state and local regulations and collaborates with our Health Care Consultant.
+She comes to Brooks with over ten years of experience in healthcare administration.
+After graduating from Providence College in 2011, she worked in the field before returning to school to pursue a degree in Nursing.
+She is now a medical-surgical RN at a local community hospital and Brooks School.
+At camp, Juli focuses on creating a welcoming environment that prioritizes wellness and safety.
+In her free time, she enjoys exploring the outdoors with her husband, two kids, and golden retriever, with a special love for swimming, playing tennis, and camping.

 Art Technical Director